shruthisumanth/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/overview.md

 The plugin is compatible with following versions:

-IBM UrbanCode Velocity 2.0.x to IBM UrbanCode Velocity 4.0.x IBM DevOps Velocity 5.0.x or later
+IBM DevOps Velocity 5.0.10 or later

 ## Versions